poricf/Android-Mobile-app-mini-projects/README.md

 # Mobile Apps and Computing Course Projects

-This repository contains two Android mobile app projects developed as part of the ASTU (Addis Ababa Science and Technology University) Mobile Apps and Computing course:
+This repository contains two Android mobile app projects developed as part of the ASTU (Adama Science and Technology University) Mobile Apps and Computing course:

 1. **BMI Calculator**
 2. **Astu Web App**